 What Happens if You Ignore a Restraining Order in NJ?

 The penalties for violating a restraining order can be harsh and must be taken seriously.
 Violating a restraining order will result in your arrest and new criminal charges against you.
 Violation of a restraining order in New Jersey will result in charges for a fourth-degree crime.
 Such a crime can be punished by up to 18 months in prison.
 This penalty will be in addition to any penalties that may be imposed as a result of your underlying charges.
 To avoid violating a restraining order, it is best to hire an Ocean City restraining order violation defense attorney who can help you have it lifted.

 Additionally, once you violate the restraining order and you are arrested, the judge will decide whether or not you can be released on bail again.
 There is a chance the judge will decide you are too dangerous to let go, and you could be held without bail until your trial, which could be weeks or even months in some cases.
 Rather than risk violating a restraining order that may be overly burdensome, it is in your best interest to work with a Hamilton Township protective order violation attorney to get the order lifted.

-Contact Our NJ Restraining Order Attorney
+Contact Our NJ Restraining Order Attorneys

 If you or someone you know is bound by a restraining order or a protective order in New Jersey, do not hesitate to contact the Law Offices of John J. Zarych.
 Our experienced legal team can help you get a restraining order lifted and help you see your family again.
-Call (609) 616-4956 to schedule a free legal consultation with our New Jersey restraining order attorney.
+Call (609) 616-4956 to schedule a free legal consultation with our New Jersey restraining order attorneys.